 Frantic Feeding: Too much Passion in the Mix

-Dogs in the wild will not relax and eat if there is fear or threat nearby, and healthy domestic dogs may delay eating if there is frantic energy or shouting in the house.
+Dogs in the wild will not relax and eat if there is fear or threat nearby.
+Similarly, healthy domestic dogs may delay eating if there is frantic energy or shouting in the house.

 ‘I can do this and he’ll eat and he’ll get better!!!’